openvinotoolkit/datumaro/docs/user_manual.md

 ### Validate project annotations

-This command inspects annotations based on the task type and stores the result in JSON file.
+This command inspects annotations with respect to the task type and stores the result in JSON file.

 The task types supported are `classification`, `detection`, and `segmentation`.